Fixing the neckline of my Zweig sweater

 I casted on Zweig sweater last week and after several evenings of work I had finally completed the lace and colorwork and separated the sleeves.
 I tried the sweater on and noticed that there was something wrong with the yoke (lesson learned: don’t be lazy and try the sweater on more often).

-Quite soon I came to a conclusion that the problem was the first colorwork section which was way too tight (a classical beginner mistake).
+Quite soon I came to the conclusion that the problem was the first colorwork section which was way too tight (a classical beginner mistake).
 At first I was not too concerned since blocking usually helps and so I blocked the sweater.
-However, the problem remained and I though that there is no way I will rip back all the lace.
+However, the problem remained and I thought that there is no way I will rip back all the lace.

 Because I just recently learned the techniques for kitcheners stitch and afterthought heel I started thinking that maybe it would be possible to cut the sweater into half and then rip back the colorwork, remake it and finally seam the pieces together with kitcheners stitch.
 Good news, it totally worked!
 Read below the steps for fixing the yoke.